 The fields here have the same behaviour as in the standard operation editing mode:

-The split by Date is useful for example when you paid your sport training for 3 months.
-In this case, you can split the payment on 3 months, this will have an impact on reports.
+The split by Date can be useful, for example, in a hypotheical scenario where you paid your sport training for three months.
+In this case, you can split the payment by three months - this will have an impact on reports.

 The Category is a drop down box of existing categories.
 You can add a new category structure, Skrooge will create it when creating the operation.